Tired of the Loneliness of the Long Distance Runner?Training Groups

 - Main purpose or goal: planned, supervised workouts for runners intent on improving in distance races.

 - Typical workout: Workout totals 3 miles, but changes each Tuesday so that runners are not doing the same workout each week.
 Vary from 3×1600.6×800, 4×1200 and more

 - Additional info: Open to the public, free of charge, and to runners of all abilities.
 The workouts are held all year around and runners should arrive early enough to warm up before the workout starts.
-Water is provided.
+Water is NOT provided, and participants should bring their own.
 Participants should be able to run at least 3 miles at moderate pace as a minimum fitness level.

 Wednesday Evening Interval Group

-- How to contact: email: Annie Bowman.
+- How to contact: email: Tristan LaNasa.
 Facebook

 - Main purpose or goal: Running Intervals for a variety of speeds and abilities -Improve 5 or 10k running times.